emmanueltissera/EmmTi.KenticoCloudConsumer.EnhancedDeliver/README.md

             return View(response);
         }
 ```
+### The View
-8. Use the strongly typed model in your ViewModel
+Use the strongly typed model in your ViewModel
 ```html
 @model EmmTi.KenticoCloudConsumer.EnhancedDeliver.Models.SampleViewModel